MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 1. **Main Menu**: Toggles the Mesh App Taskbar on and off.
 1. **Selection Tool**: Activates selection mode.
 In this mode, you can grab a 3D object and move it around the space.
 1. **Draw Tool**: Activates the current pen and opens the annotation sub-menu with a variety of brushes and shapes.
 Once you've selected your tool, pinch and drag to annotate.
 1. **Eraser**: Activates the eraser.
-With the eraser active, move the red X through a 3D object or annotation to erase it.
+With the eraser active, move the red X through content or annotation to erase it.
 1. **Mute Toggle**: Toggles the microphone on and off.

 ## The Taskbar